-These banners hanging from the lamp posts in Park Street promote the 10th anniversary of the Sydney 2000 Olympics Games.
+These banners hanging from the lamp posts in Park Street promote the 10th anniversary of the Sydney Sydney 2000 Summer Olympics.
 The City Banner Program is administered by the City of Sydney council.
 The banners are used to visually enhance the city’s streetscape and to promote cultural, tourism, sporting, retail and community events.
 There are close to 2000 banner locations in the city in prominent positions.

 The Sydney Town Hall this week featured light projections to celebrate of the 10th anniversary of the Sydney 2000 Olympic and Paralympic Games.
 The theme of the display was "The Best Olympic Games Ever", a declaration made after the games by Juan Antonio Samaranch, President of the International Olympic Committee.
 It was created as a thank you to the thousands of volunteers who participated in the games.
 A cauldron also burnt brightly at the entrance of the town hall.

 Monday 27 September 2010

 The Endeavour replica is moored outside the Australian National Maritime Museum at Darling Harbour.
 This is a replica of the HMB Endeavour, the ship commanded by Captain James Cook the English explorer, navigator and cartographer.
 He led an expeditition in 1768-71, which navigated and mapped the eastern coastline of Australia.
 Construction of the Australian-built replica began in 1988 and it was launched in 1993.
 It has sailed twice around the world and the museum maintains it for the public to experience 18th-century square-rig voyaging and seamanship.
 It now circumnavigates Australia and berths in many ports where it opens to the public.

 Sunday 26 September 2010